Student Orientation, Advising and Registration

 Housed under the New Student & Family Programs (NSFP) umbrella, Student Orientation, Advising, and Registration (SOAR) is a comprehensive program designed to support your transition – both academically and socially – to California State University, Long Beach.
 All incoming students are required to complete two components as part of your SOAR Experience:

-There are two parts to your Orientation Process: Completing the Pre-SOAR BeachBoard Course and participating in an Orientation Workshop.
-Starting Summer 2022, Orientation Workshops will be held on-campus.
+There are two parts to your Orientation Process: Completing the Pre-SOAR Course and participating in an On-Campus Orientation Workshop.
+New student orientation workshops are held on-campus.
 Visit the Orientation website for more details.

 Parents, Guardians, Family Members, Supporters & Friends